Harmonic mappings between singular metric spaces: Existence and uniqueness of solutions to the Dirichlet problem of Korevaar and Schoen

 \subsection{Proof of Theorem~\ref{thm:main thm existence and uniqueness}}

-We will need the following compactness result from~\cite[Theorem 3.1]{gw17} in our existence proof below. \bt[Generalized Rellich compactness] Let $X$ be a compact PI-space that satisfies property (B3) and let $\{u_m\}\subset KS^{1,2}(X,Y)$ be a sequence such that
+We will need the following compactness result from~\cite[Theorem 3.1]{gw17} in our existence proof below. \bt[Generalized Rellich compactness] Suppose $\mathcal{E}$ is an energy functional between a compact metric measure space $X$ and a metric space $Y$ that has property $\B$.
+Let $\{u_m\}\subset KS^{1,2}(X,Y)$ be a sequence such that

 for some $y_0\in Y$.
-Then after possibly passing to a subsequence, there exist a complete metric space $Z$, isometric embeddings $\varphi_k\colon Y\to Z$, and $v\in KS^{1,2}(X,Z)$ such that $\varphi_k\circ u_k$ converges to $v$ in $L^2(X,Z)$. \et
+Then after possibly passing to a subsequence, there exist a complete metric space $Z$, isometric embeddings $\varphi_k\colon Y\to Z$, and $v\in S^{1,2}(X,Z)$ such that $\varphi_k\circ u_k$ converges to $v$ in $L^2(X,Z)$. \et

-\br Note that in~\cite[Theorem 3.1]{gw17}, $X$ is assumed to be a bounded Lipschitz domain in $\R^n$.
+\br Note that in~\cite[Theorem 3.1]{gw17}, $X$ is assumed to be a bounded Lipschitz domain in $\R^n$ and $\mathcal{E}=E$ is the Korevaar-Schoen energy functional.
 However, this assumption was only used to ensure that each $u\in KS^{1,2}(X,Y)$ has a $\mu$-representative $\hat{u}$ that satisfies the pointwise inequality